 Daufuskie Island SC is one of the South Carolina Sea Islands, just a mile across the Sound from Hilton Head Island.
-It’s one of the most unique and underdeveloped islands on the east coast with great food, alluring artists, and a rich history.
+It’s one of the most unique and underdeveloped islands on the east coast with great food, alluring artists, famous authors, ever heard of Billie Burn, and rich history.

 Enjoy our complete guide to the island, including tips on how to get there, how to navigate it, what to do, where to eat and where to stay.

-Daufuskie Island sits between Hilton Head and Savannah (to be more precise, between Hilton Head and the Savannah Nation Wildlife Refuge) The Calibogue Sound separates Daufuskie and Hilton Head, with the narrowest point between the two being less than a mile.
-The island itself is only 5 miles long and 2.5 miles wide.
+Daufuskie Island sits between Hilton Head and Savannah (to be more precise, between Hilton Head and the Savannah Nation Wildlife Refuge) The Calibogue Sound separates Daufuskie and Hilton Head, with the narrowest point between the two is less than a mile.
+The island itself is only 5 miles long and 2.5 miles wide, and it’s one of the smallest islands in the southeastern United States.

 There are multiple transportation options available if you’d like to spend some time on this beautiful Island, none of which are by car.
 It’s not called “the island with no bridge” for nothing.